taddeimania/django-react-pages/README.md

 git clone https://github.com/taddeimania/django-react-pages.git
 ```

-2.1) Create a virtualenv (this project will use direnv, but if you aren't then just create as you are most comfortable)

-2.2) Install python dependencies
+2) Create a virtualenv (this project will use direnv, but if you aren't then just create as you are most comfortable) and Install python dependencies

 ```
 pip install -r requirements.txt